ChainSafe/gossamer/docs/docs/design/pvf-precheck.md

 Therefore, we must re-submit our votes for all PVFs we have judgements for, so that the new session's votes are up-to-date.

+After statement submit to runtime API, it will be broadcasted across the network to be included in the block together with runtime upgrade.